-Source: courtesy Wikimedia Commons
+Source: Courtesy of Wikimedia Commons

-VIMONT, BARTHÉLEMY, priest, Jesuit, missionary, third superior of the Canadian mission; b.
+VIMONT, BARTHÉLEMY, priest, Jesuit, missionary, and third superior of the Canadian mission; b.
 17 Jan.
 1594 at Lisieux (Normandy); d.
 13 July 1667 at Vannes in France.

 After serving for eight years in various capacities at the Collège in Vannes and for one year as superior at the residence in Dieppe, Father Vimont arrived at Quebec on 1 Aug.
 1639, together with Fathers Chaumonot and Poncet, to succeed Father Paul Le Jeune as superior of the mission in Canada.
 He was on the same ship as the Ursulines – among whom was Marie de l’Incarnation [see Guyart] – the Hospitallers, and Mme Chauvigny de La Peltrie, who had all been entrusted to his care; with them, he was given a formal reception, on the report of which his signature appears.

 Vimont remained the superior for six years.
 At first he seems to have lived chiefly at Sillery, and to have been successful with the indigenous people on this reserve.
 From there he went to witness the founding of Montreal.
 He himself wrote the account of it (Relation of 1642), for the superior of Quebec was responsible for making a report every year to the provincial of the Society in France.
 For this reason Father Vimont prepared the four Relations of the years 1642–45; Jérôme Lalemant succeeded him in this duty.